galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Figure 13: Pretext optical map](../../images/vgp_assembly/hic_map_pretext.png "Hi-C map generated by Pretext.
 Primary assembly full contact map generated in this training (a) Hi-C map representative of a typical missasembly (b).")

-In the contact generared from the Bionano-scaffolded assembly can be identified 17 scaffolds, representing each of the haploid chromosomes of our genome (fig. 13.a).
+In the contact generated from the Bionano-scaffolded assembly can be identified 17 scaffolds, representing each of the haploid chromosomes of our genome (fig. 13.a).
 The fact that all the contact signals are found around the diagonal suggest that the contigs were scaffolded in the right order.
 However, during the assembly of complex genomes, it is common to find in the contact maps indicators of errors during the scaffolding process, as shown in the figure 13b.
-In that case, a conting belonging to the third chromosome has been misplaced as part of the second chromosome.
+In that case, a contig belonging to the third chromosome has been misplaced as part of the second chromosome.

-Once whe have evaluated the quality of the scaffolfolded genome assembly, the next step consist in integrating the information containted in the HiC reads into our assembly, so that any errors identified can be resolved.
+Once we have evaluated the quality of the scaffolded genome assembly, the next step consists in integrating the information contained in the HiC reads into our assembly, so that any errors identified can be resolved.
 For this purpose we will use SALSA2 ({% cite Ghurye2019 %}).

 ### SALSA2 scaffolding

 SALSA2 is an open source software that makes use of Hi-C to linearly orient and order assembled contigs along entire chromosomes ({% cite Ghurye2019 %}).
-One of the advantages of SALSA2 with respect to most existing Hi-C scaffolding tools is that it doesn't require to provide the estimated number of chromosomes.
+One of the advantages of SALSA2 with respect to most existing Hi-C scaffolding tools is that it doesn't require the estimated number of chromosomes.

 > ### {% icon comment %} SALSA2 algorithm overview
 >